swillis/ladder-tournament/README.md

 This will build your app and start watching for changes at `http://localhost:5000` (which will be launched in your default browser after running `$ gulp start`).

 Any changes to HTML, SCSS & JS will cause open browser sessions to reload.
-Currently seems to be a bit slow and occasionally unresponsive for JS - sorry about that.

 ### How it works (sort of)